By Adnan Farooq (Editor, Viewpoint)

 Within left, while Faiz, Ali Sardar Jafri and a few others glorified Iqbal, we find people like Ali Abbas Jalapuri rejecting him while Sibt-e-Hassan was at one stage critical too.
 What explains this split in left over Iqbal?
 Did left ever evaluated Iqbal with a feminist perspective?

 But I do believe the women belonging to the left in Pakistan did try to evaluate Iqbal with a feminist perspective, but, of course, were deeply disappointed.
-To Iqbal the ummah’s gender was male.
+To Iqbal, figuratively speaking, the ummah’s gender was male.

 How would you characterise Iqbal given the fact that he was praising Marx as well as Mussolini?
 Marxism stands for women liberation while fascism oppresses women like religious fundamentalism?
 Where do you find Iqbal on women question: close to Marx or Mussolini?